vij-123/Titanic-Kaggle-/README.md

 Results:
 After training with the algorithms , we have validate our trained algorithms with test data set and measure the algorithms performance with godness of fit with confusion matrix for validation.
-70% of data as training data set and 30% as training data set.
+70% of data as training data set and 30% as testing data set.
 The accuracy of predicting the survival rate using decision tree algorithm(79.8%) is high when compared with rest of the algorithms used for the given data set.

 Conclusion: